Living on Campus

 What if I wish to move off campus?

 A: Yes, Missouri Southern requires all freshman under the age of 21 to live in the residence halls to the extent of housing available, unless married or living with legal guardian.

 A: The state of Missouri requires all students living in University housing to have either the Meningococcal vaccine or a waiver on record with that institution's health center.
 If you need more information on the vaccine, please contact the Willcoxon Health Center in Billingsly Student Center room 242 at call 417-625-9323.
 A vaccine waiver is also available for those who do not wish to receive vaccine.
 Please print and return waiver to the health center.

 A: Learning to live with another person can sometimes be difficult.
 We will not have a resident in a situation that is unmanageable.
 However, residents are encouraged to try and work through problems before requesting a room change.
 Generally, room changes are not made until after the first two weeks.
 It is important that students discuss their differences and come to a compromise that is beneficial to everyone involved.
 Most roommate problems can be resolved by good communication.
 The Resident Assistants (RAs) and the Resident Directors are available to assist with roommate issues.
-Form to request room change
+Online Room Change Request Form

 A: Room assignments are typically e-mailed out around mid to late June for the fall semester.
 If you have not received your room assignment, please call the Residence Life Office at 417-625-9522 to make sure we have received your contract.

 A: The menu on the left side of the Residence Life webpage has links for each style of housing that gives overview of amenities and pictures.
 The Admissions office offers tours of the campus that include the residence halls.